 The water effects while flat (no ripples) were amazing thanks to the use of different moving textures on top of one another to simulate water movement, and the waterfalls, even the small ones, were great looking.

-For the first time ever in a Zelda game swimming, and even walking underwater (provided you had the iron boots) was possible.
-The underwater physics in the game are amazing, I must have wasted at least 30 hours of game time during my first 5 months with the game just “playing” around, and exploring the underwater scenery.
+For the first time ever in a Zelda game swimming, and even walking underwater (provided that you had the iron boots) was possible.
+The underwater physics in the game were amazing, I must have wasted at least 30 hours of game time during my first 5 months with the game just “playing” around, and exploring the underwater scenery.

 I remember using my iron boots to walk on the bottom of the rivers to see how far I could go and to see where the rivers lead to.
-That is the kind of freedom and excitement that this game’s environments provided.
+That is the kind of freedom and excitement that this OoT’s environments provided.
 The entire visual package incited players to explore every possibility in the game.

 I don’t think I can overstate how important (and revolutionary) the freedom that the game allowed for in a 3-D space was in 1998.

 The other great thing about this game is the fact that everything that you can see on the screen, you can actually go to, and explore in detail because the camera can be controlled by the player with ease and at will.
 So yes!
 You can easily zoom into everything in the world with the exception of Market Town which uses sharp Pre-rendered backgrounds (like Resident Evil and the PS1 Final Fantasies).